-Job seekers want to know they’ll be happy and fit into the office culture.
+Job seekers want to know they’ll be happy and included in office culture.
 They need to know about things like the work environment to decide if it will promote their productivity.
-By using your employee engagement scores, you can give accurate information about a wide range of factors to job seekers.
+By using your employee engagement data, you can give accurate information about a wide range of factors to job seekers.

-Here are four recruiting tips to help you better use employee engagement scores for talent acquisition.
+Here are four recruiting tips to help you better use employee engagement data for talent acquisition.

 1. Have an engagement discussion during the interview